chris-pearce/bricks/README.md

 #### Closed for Extension

-Certain components cannot be extended as they are purely functional, for example, the `HideVisually` component.
-These components will be labelled as such and will not allow a `className` prop to be applied.
+Certain components cannot be extended as they are purely functional, for example, the `HideVisually` and `Spacing` components.
+These components will be labelled as such and will not allow `className` and/or `style` props to be applied.

 #### Placement